-I have 20 years of experience as Physiotherapist working in a range of areas, and have a very unique skill set to support you to reach your goals.
+I have nearly 25 years of experience as Physiotherapist working in a range of areas, and have a very unique skill set to support you to reach your goals.
 I work holistically and functionally using a specialised top to toe approach so you can take the improvements from our sessions and continue to build on those successes daily.
 I draw from a range of tools including hands-on release and mobilisations, acupuncture and dry-needling, exercise, yoga, Pilates, mindfulness and relaxation techniques to create a treatment programme that suits you.
 I have also completed post-graduate pelvic floor rehabilitation and continence.
 These extra tools give me additional and unique insight into what may be influencing your particular issues.

 We all have potential to recover.
 Pain and restriction, fatigue or depression do not have to be part of daily life.
 The key is finding the root cause and piecing together your puzzle to restore function, comfort and ease with movement.
 Together we find great ways for you to release, relax, re-connect and recover.

 I commonly see people who have experienced long term, complex or recurrent issues and are keen to try a different approach.
 I work differently to many hands-on health professionals and Physiotherapists by providing 1 hour initial assessments.
 The 1 hour initial assessment allows me to complete a thorough assessment and treat.
 We also introduce exercise, functional retraining and self management strategies to help maximise the benefit of treatment.
 Investing this time at the start using a whole body approach means we get to the root cause of issues far more quickly.
 I see results sooner and clients are motivated to continue self management away from the sessions because they experience positive results.